Application - Max Planck School Matter to Life

-Applicants with a Bachelor of Science in Chemistry, Biochemistry, Materials Science, Molecular Systems Engineering, Physics, Molecular Cell Biology, Bioengineering, or a related subject or degree are welcome to apply for the 5-year combined Master/PhD program in the Max Planck School Matter to Life.
+Applicants with a Bachelor of Science in Chemistry, Biochemistry, Materials Science, Molecular Systems Engineering, Physics, Molecular Cell Biology, Bioengineering, or a related subject or degree are welcome to apply for the 5-year Master to PhD Direct Track program in the Max Planck School Matter to Life.
 The school language is English, therefore a proof of English language skills is required.

 Applicants will apply to one of the two partner Universities in order to carry out the Master's phase of the program (the first 2 years of the 5 year program): The University of Göttingen or Heidelberg University.
 Please see the Program page for more details regarding the site-specific scientific foci.